groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-pdf-documents.md

 ### Enable multi-layer rendering

 When you convert a PDF file to HTML, GroupDocs.Viewer creates an HTML document with a single layer (the `z-index` is not specified for document elements).
 This helps increase performance and reduce the output file size.
-If you convert a PDF document with multiple layers and want to improve the position of document elements in the output HTML file, activate the [HtmlViewOptions.PdfOptions.EnableLayeredRendering](https://apireference.groupdocs.com/net/viewer/groupdocs.viewer.options/pdfoptions/properties/enablelayeredrendering) property to render text and graphics in the HTML file according to the z-order in the source PDF document.
+If you convert a PDF document with multiple layers and want to improve the position of document elements in the output HTML file, activate the [HtmlViewOptions.PdfOptions.EnableLayeredRendering](https://apireference.groupdocs.com/net/viewer/groupdocs.viewer.options/pdfoptions/properties/enablelayeredrendering) property to render text and graphics in the HTML file according to their z-order in the source PDF document.

 The following example demonstrates how to enable this option in code: